 Departure after breakfast.

-Drop-off to either Skopje (Macedonia) or Thessaloniki (Greece) airports is available upon request!
+Transfers to either Skopje (R. of North Macedonia) or Thessaloniki (Greece) airports are available for an additional fee upon request

 Andreae B., Antike Bildmosaiken, Mainz, 2003